comfyuiblog/Comfyui-fast/README.md

 # Comfyui-fast
-- _Text to Prompt_ :- provides an easy interface for users to enter prompts.
+- **Text to Prompt**: provides an easy interface for users to enter prompts.
-- _Preview Video_ :- allows for a quick video file preview, useful in workflows that handle video inputs.
+- **Preview Video**: allows for a quick video file preview, useful in workflows that handle video inputs.
-- Both nodes are designed to enhance workflows in ComfyUI:
+- Both nodes are designed to enhance workflows in ComfyUI.